 |

-Meditation & Mindfulness - Can be a useful resorce for letting go of judgement and that inner crtic.
-Tara Brach meditation RAIN is a wonderful resource for a practice of radical compasssion.
+Meditation & Mindfulness - Can be a valuable tool for releasing judgment and silencing the inner critic.
+Tara Brach's RAIN meditation is an excellent resource for practicing radical compassion.

-Share in the context of safe relationships – Lastly, shame feeds on silence, and one of the most effective strategies to take power back from shame is to talk about your experience of it with people you trust or of course, a professional counsellor.
+Share in the context of safe relationships – Finally, shame thrives in silence, and one of the best ways to reclaim power from shame is to discuss your experience with trusted individuals or a professional counselor.

 Comments